GLouisG/tablue/README.md

-# Delagram
+# Tablue
-An application that acts as an Instagram clone.
+An application that acts as a site for users to upload their projects.

 ## Authors and Contributors
 - Louis Gacho
 - E-mail: louis.gacho@student.moringaschool.com
 ## Descriptions and Details
-- An app where anyone can upload photos with captions.
+- An app where anyone can upload projects with descriptions links and contacts.
 Made using django.
-- It also allows a user to view images on feed and explore.
+- It also allows a user to rate other's projects on design, content and usability.
 - Project made using Python, HTML and CSS.
 - Frameworks used include Django.
 - The program can be run locally by downloading all the application files from github, and running $python3 manage.py runserver.